US embassy racks up £14.6m in unpaid congestion charge fees

 “We will continue to pursue all unpaid congestion charge fees and related penalty charge notices, and are pushing for the matter to be taken up at the International Court of Justice.”

-The US embassy in London, which moved from Grosvenor Square to Nine Elms in January 2018, was approached for a comment.
+A spokesperson for the US embassy in London, which moved from Grosvenor Square to Nine Elms in January 2018, said: “In accordance with international law as reflected in the 1961 Vienna Convention on Diplomatic Relations, our position is that the congestion charge is a tax from which diplomatic missions are exempt.

+“Our long-standing position is shared by many other diplomatic missions in London.”

 In February 2020, then-foreign secretary Dominic Raab issued a written ministerial statement revealing that his officials have written to “a number of diplomatic missions and international organisations” to “press for payment” of money owed relating to the congestion charge, parking fines and business rates.